bioinfologics/w2rap-contigger/README.md

 http://bioinfologics.github.io/the-w2rap-contigger/

 ## Installation

+### Download pre-compiled binaries

+You can download a pre compiled binary from the [releases page](https://github.com/bioinfologics/w2rap-contigger/releases).
+Simply download and unpack the zipped archive for your system, to get an executable binary.

+### Compiling from source

-### Pre-requisites
+#### Pre-requisites

 * Cmake 2.8.0+
 * GCC 5.2.0+ (you can also use ICC)
 * (Optional) jemalloc or another malloc library (intel's work too).

-### Compilation instructions
+#### Compilation instructions

-This is a big-ish codebase to compile, so we recomment using the `-j` flag on make to use multiplr processors (the examples use 4, but more is better).
+This is a big codebase, so we recommend using the `-j` flag on make to use multiple processors (the examples use 4, but more is better).

+The basic process requires use of `cmake` followed by `make`:

 ```
 git clone https://github.com/gonzalogacc/w2rap-contigger.git